 Proteins to avoid or limit include:

 - red meat, such as beef, pork, and lamb

 - processed meats, such as bacon, hot dogs, and deli meats

 - ribs and other fatty cuts of meat

 - deep-fried fish

-People with diabetes are more likely to develop cardiovascular disease than other people.
-So, they should exchange foods that increase the levels of cholesterol in the blood and lead to a greater risk of heart disease for lower-fat options.
+Full-fat foods can increase the levels of cholesterol in the blood and lead to a higher risk of heart disease than lower-fat options.